darvid7/C-Command-Line-Interpreter/README.md

 # C-Command-Line-Interpreter
 Command Line Interpreter built in C to emulate Unix commands

+In terminal cd to this directory

-To compile use in terminal
+To compile use

-$ gcc -o Advanced_CLI cd.c clear.c copy.c dir.c echo.c find.c halt.c help.c main.c newfile.c pause.c quit.c run.c
+`$ gcc -o Advanced_CLI cd.c clear.c copy.c dir.c echo.c find.c halt.c help.c main.c newfile.c pause.c quit.c run.c`

-To run use in terminal
+To run use

-$ ./Advanced_CLI
+`$ ./Advanced_CLI`

-For a description of functions use (after running the program)
+For a description of functions run the program and use

-$ help
+`$ help`